Banner Alt Text

 Please make it a priority to Leave No Trace when exploring the outdoors.
 This includes leaving nothing behind, respecting wildlife, minimizing campfire impacts, respecting those around you, planning ahead and traveling on durable surfaces.
 For more details, read about the seven principles at lnt.org.

-A reservation will be required for the park between May 24 and September 8, 2024 between 6AM and 3PM for the Going-to-the-Sun Road and North Fork.
-Reservations will be required for Many Glacier between July 1 and September 8 between 6AM and 3PM.
+In 2025, a reservation will be required for the park between June 13 and September 8, 2024 between 7AM and 3PM for the Going-to-the-Sun Road and North Fork.

-If you can't get a reservation, you can still enter the various areas of the park before 6AM or after 3PM.
-It may be necessary to enter earlier than 6AM to snag a parking spot at popular trailheads such as Logan's Pass.
+If you can't get a reservation, you can still enter the various areas of the park before 7AM or after 3PM.
+It may be necessary to enter earlier than 7AM anyway to snag a parking spot at popular trailheads such as Logan's Pass.

 Mark your calendar and make sure you're logged onto recreation.gov and ready at 8AM Mountain time when the reservations go on sale for your date.